Advertiser Disclosure

 Starbucks bakery deli

-No worries while spending abroad as neither of our cards charges foreign transaction fees.
+No worries while spending abroad, as neither card charges foreign transaction fees.
 Image Credit: Christine Krzyszton

 Travel protections are complimentary benefits that can provide economic relief should something happen during your travels.

-The Amex Platinum card doesn’t charge foreign transaction fees (rates & fees), and neither does the Apple Card, which makes these 2 cards great travel companions.
+The Amex Platinum card doesn’t charge foreign transaction fees (rates & fees), nor does the Apple Card, making these 2 cards great travel companions.

-While the Apple Card does not come with any additional travel protections or benefits, the Amex Platinum card comes with several more.
+While the Apple Card does not come with additional travel protections or benefits, the Amex Platinum card has several more.

 Amex Platinum Card